Ken1971/coding-test/README.md

 5. Use /getTotalSales to test for task 4.

 Note:
 When running the application, the time used to do each endpoint task will be shown in the application console section (in milliseconds).
-Currently, the import process for 1 mil records is taking 90-100 seconds.
-Tried to fine-tune the batch process, but this is the best I can get to so far.
-Still working on that 30-second requirement...
-Task 2's tracking progress is still incomplete (because still working on the import process).
+While importing records, progress will shown in the console screen and also in the SQL table import_progress.